plexey/graphql-relay-server/README.md

 ## Add Tables

-Now that the postgres Docker container is up and running, let's add the tables we need to the database with the following command:
+Now that our new postgres Docker container is up and running, let's add the tables we need to the database with the following command:

 ```bash
 npm run db:create-tables